jamesyang124/play-with-category-theory/README.md

 # Thinking Category Theory

 **Category theory** is a concept in terms of a collection of **objects** and **arrows**.
-It defines a category system which is very useful for the type system in functional programming.
+It defines a category which is very useful for the type system in functional programming.

-A category is an **algebraic structure** that comprises "objects" that are linked by "arrows".
+A category is an **algebraic structure** that comprises **objects** that are linked by **arrows**.

+Two categories are the same if they have:

+1. Same collection of objects.
+2. Same collection of arrows
-Two categories are the same if they have the same collection of objects, the same collection of arrows, and the same associative method of composing any pair of arrows.
+3. same associative method of composing any pair of arrows.

-This book is about any side notes of the category theory with the example from `Haskell`.
-It will cover some critical `Haskell` terms to help us understanding functional programming in advance.
+This book is the collection of side notes for the category theory with the example from `Haskell`.
+It will cover some critical `Haskell` terms to help us understanding the other concepts of functional programming in advance.

-The code example will be either from `Haskell` or `Scala`.